smirarab/ASTRAL/astral-tutorial.md

 The original ASTRAL algorithm is described in:

-The algorithm used is described in:

 * Mirarab, Siavash, Rezwana Reaz, Md.
 Shamsuzzoha Bayzid, Theo Zimmermann, M Shel Swenson, and Tandy Warnow.
 “ASTRAL: Genome-Scale Coalescent-Based Species Tree.”
 Bioinformatics (ECCB special issue) 30, no. 17 (2014): i541–i548. [doi:10.1093/bioinformatics/btu462](doi.org/10.1093/bioinformatics/btu462).

+The ASTRAL-II algorithm used is described in:

 * Mirarab, Siavash, Tandy Warnow.
 “ASTRAL-II: Coalescent-Based Species Tree Estimation with Many Hundreds of Taxa and Thousands of Genes.”.
 Bioinformatics (ISMB special issue) 31, no. 12 (2015): i44–i52. [doi:10.1093/bioinformatics/btv234](http://bioinformatics.oxfordjournals.org/content/31/12/i44)

 The code given here corresponds to ASTRAL-II.

+Since version 4.10.0, ASTRAL can also compute branch length (in coalescent units) and a measure of support called “local posterior probability”, described here:

+* Sayyari Erfan, Mirarab Siavash.
+Fast coalescent-based computation of local branch support from quartet frequencies. arXiv.
+2016; 1601.07019 (under revision at MBE).

 For more details, refer to the chapter of my dissertation that describes ASTRAL (a version is provided [here](thesis-astral.pdf)).